-In ten years of business, we have really perfected what we believe to be the ideal electric guitar neck.
+In fifteen years of business, we have really perfected what we believe to be the ideal electric guitar neck.
 We modeled our guitar neck shapes and specifications after the hundreds of vintage instruments we have had pass through the shop over the years.
-In the past decade, Guitar Mill necks have become the best replacement guitar necks available.
+In the past decade plus, Guitar Mill necks have become the best replacement guitar necks available.
 By investing so much time in the design and build process, we’re able to produce a guitar neck that not only look the part, but are the superior choice in comfort & playability.

 Here are a few reasons why our guitar neck is better than the rest: